Best Cash Back Credit Card Rankings in Canada for 2018

 A full review of each of the top ranked Canadian cash back credit cards as follows:

-Best Bonus Category Cash Back Credit Card in Canada:
+Best Flat-Rate Cash Back Credit Card in Canada

 It offers a flat 2% cash back rate on ALL spend – no limits, no categories.
 To help you give it a try, it has a really low $89 annual fee in the first year, which is more than offset by a $100 welcome bonus – which you get by simply activating your card with a purchase, no minimum spend is required.
 That essentially makes the richest flat rate cash back credit card free to try for the first year.